Cro-Magnon: Genetics

-Valini et al. 2022 found that Europe was populated by three distinct lineages.
-The earliest inhabitants (represented by Zlaty Kun ~50kya) split from the common Eurasian lineage before the divergence of Western and Eastern Eurasians, but after the divergence of the hypothetical Basal-Eurasians.
+Vallini et al. 2022 found that Europe was populated by three distinct lineages.
+The earliest inhabitants (represented by Zlaty Kun ~50kya) split from the common Eurasian lineage before the divergence of Western and Eastern Eurasians, but after the divergence of the hypothetical Basal Eurasians.
 This earliest sample did not cluster with any modern human population, including Africans, and died out without leaving ancestry to modern peoples.
-The second wave (represented by Bacho Kiro ~45kya) appeared to be more closely related to modern East Asians and Australasians compared to Europeans, suggesting that this lineage split initially after the formation of Eastern Eurasians, and migrated instead northwestwards into Europe.
-This lineage similarly did not contribute ancestry to later populations, and was replaced by a West-Eurasian lineage (~40kya), which expanded into Europe and Siberia.
-Proper Aurignacian people (40-26kya) were still part of a large Western Eurasian "meta-population", related to Paleolithic Siberian and Western Asian populations.
-Earlier samples (such as the Bacho Kiro sample) were relatively closer to East Asians and Australasians, although distinct from them.
+The second wave associated with the Initial Upper Paleolithic wave (represented by Bacho Kiro ~45kya) appeared to be more closely related to modern East Asians and Australasians compared to Europeans, suggesting that this lineage split initially after the formation of Eastern Eurasians, and migrated instead northwestwards into Europe.
+The third wave associated with Ancient West Eurasians (represented by Kostenki14 and GoyetQ116-1 ~38kya) absorbed the preceding population of the second wave.
+Proper Aurignacian people, represented by the GoyetQ116-1 specimen were still part of a larger Western Eurasian "meta-population", but also carried ancestry from the preceding IUP-affiliated groups.
+Evidence for at least some IUP legacy among later UP Europeans is the presence of Ancient East Eurasian ancestry (c.
+17–23%) among the Aurignacian-affiliated GoyetQ116-1 specimen, while the Kostenki-14 specimen did not display evidence for IUP-affiliated admixture.

+Another West Eurasian-affiliated Upper Paleolithic culture was the Gravettian industry, represented by the Sungir, the Vestonice, and the Fournol clusters, with less or no IUP-affiliated ancestry (0–14%), possibly mediated indirectly via Aurignacian (Goyet-like) geneflow.

+The Gravettian and Aurignacian as well as the Solutrean cultures would later give rise to the Magdalenian material culture, which subsequently became absorbed by the Epigravettian wave from Western Asia (Anatolia).
+In a genetic study published in Nature in March 2023, the authors found that the ancestors of the Western Hunter-Gatherers (WHGs) were populations associated with the Epigravettian culture, which largely replaced populations associated with the Magdalenian culture about 14,000 years ago.